fluxcd/flagger/docs/gitbook/how-it-works.md

 threshold the canary will be rollback.
 * Rollout hooks are executed during the analysis on each iteration before the metric checks.
 If a rollout hook call fails the canary advancement is paused and eventfully rolled back.
+* Confirm-promotion hooks are executed before the promotion step.
+The canary promotion is paused until the hooks return HTTP 200.
+While the promotion is paused, Flagger will continue to run the metrics checks and rollout hooks.
 * Post-rollout hooks are executed after the canary has been promoted or rolled back.
 If a post rollout hook fails the error is logged.